The Muppet Show: History

 Since its debut in 1969, Sesame Street had given Jim Henson's Muppet characters exposure.
 However, he began to perceive that he was becoming typecast as a children's entertainer.
 Subsequently, he began to conceive a programme for a more adult audience.
 Two television specials, The Muppets Valentine Show (1974) and The Muppet Show: Sex and Violence (1975), were produced for ABC and are considered pilots for The Muppet Show.
 Neither of them were ordered to series.
-However, the prime-time access rule was recently enacted, moving the 7:30 to 8 pm ET slot from the networks to their affiliates.
+However, the prime-time access rule had been recently enacted, moving the 7:30 to 8 pm ET slot from the networks to their affiliates.
 CBS became interested in Henson's series proposals and expressed intent to broadcast it weekly on its owned and operated stations.
 According to Henson's pitch reel, George Schlatter was originally involved.

 Lew Grade, the proprietor of the British commercial station ATV, was familiar with puppet television programmes, having underwritten the various works of Gerry Anderson, while also producing two specials with Henson: Julie on Sesame Street and a special on Herb Alpert & the Tijuana Brass.
 Grade offered Henson a deal that resulted in the latter's programme being produced at the ATV Elstree Studios.
 ATV, as part of the ITV network, would broadcast the programme to other ITV stations in the United Kingdom, and its distribution arm, ITC Entertainment, would handle international broadcasts.
 Henson set aside his misgivings about syndication and accepted.

-Meanwhile, Henson's Muppets were featured in The Land of Gorch skits during the first (1975–76) season of the American comedy television programme Saturday Night Live.
-Although they lasted for only that one season on Saturday Night Live because of conflicts with that show's writers and producers, Henson and his team learned a great deal from being involved with the production.
-They gained institutional knowledge about adapting and quickly creating a television programme within a seven-day period.
-Henson also gained valuable friendships with multiple celebrities through his work on Saturday Night Live.
+Meanwhile, Henson's Muppets were featured in The Land of Gorch skits during the first season (1975–76) of the American comedy television programme Saturday Night Live.
+Although they did not last due to conflicts with the show's writers and producers, Henson and his team gained institutional knowledge about adapting and quickly creating a television programme within a seven-day period.
+Henson also gained friendships with multiple celebrities through his work on Saturday Night Live.
 Henson and his team were later able to use these skills and relationships on The Muppet Show.

 The Muppet Show was first aired in September 1976 in the UK and by December the series had around 14 million viewers tuning in on Sunday evenings.
 In January 1977, over 100 countries had either acquired the series or were making offers, which had resulted in over £6 million in overseas sales and by its third season in 1978 it had a weekly worldwide audience of 235 million.